galette/website/_i18n/en/pages/contribute.md

 Preamble.
 All contribution to the project must be done in the main language (`en_GB` english).
 In case of mistake in the main language, it must get fixed in the original contents (source code).
 Do not hesitate to use provided [contact channels ]({% tl contact %}) to find help about that if you need ;-)

-So, if you want to help translating Galette, that is quite simple: go to the [translation platform (Weblate)](https://hosted.weblate.org/projects/galette/galette/), create or link an account if needed, login and translate!
+So, if you want help to translate Galette, its documentation or official plugins, that is quite simple: go to the [translation platform (Weblate)](https://hosted.weblate.org/projects/galette/), create or link an account if needed, login and translate!

 {% responsive_image path: assets/images/screenshots/weblate.png alt: "Weblate interface" title: "Weblate interface" %}

-For the documentation, this is the same with the difference that translations are done on the old [translation platform (Zanata)](https://translate.zanata.org/project/view/galettedoc/) (similar platform as Weblate or Transifex; but ageing).

-{% responsive_image path: assets/images/screenshots/zanata.png alt: "Zanata interface" title: "Zanata interface" %}

-And finally plugins...
-None of them use currently any external translation system.
-Process requires tools and editors on the user work station, when just a browser is enough for Galette or its documentation.

 ### Process details